 Ask for help

-New research shows that students who excel at both classroom and standardized tests such as the SAT and ACT aren’t necessarily those who study the longest.
-Instead, they study smart —planning ahead, quizzing themselves on the material and actively seeking out help when they don’t understand it.
-A recent study of college students at St. Louis University showed that high-achieving students take charge of their own learning and ask for help when they’re stuck.
-Students who performed better sought out extra help from their teachers, or used study aids such as instructional videos on YouTube.
+New research shows that students who excel at both classroom and standardized tests such as the SAT and ACT are those who use self-regulated learning strategies – goal setting and planning, self-evaluation, and actively seeking out help when they don’t understand material.
+In Sebesta and Speth’s research study of college students at St. Louis University, they discovered that students who perform the best sought out help from their teachers when they were stuck or used study aids to further their understanding of the material.

 Surprisingly, our tried and true methods of learning are the ones that have been found to be most successful.
 The use of tests such as functional magnetic resonance imaging that measures brain activity has helped researchers prove that taking notes by hand, actively studying, getting enough sleep, and asking for help will help students see an improvement in their performance.